Project-MONAI/MONAI/CONTRIBUTING.md

     maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.
 ```

-#### Automatic code formatting
-MONAI provides support of automatic Python code formatting via [a customised GitHub action](https://github.com/Project-MONAI/monai-code-formatter).
-This makes the project's Python coding style consistent and reduces maintenance burdens.
-Commenting a pull request with `/black` triggers the formatting action based on [`psf/Black`](https://github.com/psf/black) (this is implemented with [`slash command dispatch`](https://github.com/marketplace/actions/slash-command-dispatch)).

-Steps for the formatting process:
-- After submitting a pull request or push to an existing pull request,
-make a comment to the pull request to trigger the formatting action.
-The first line of the comment must be `/black` so that it will be interpreted by [the comment parser](https://github.com/marketplace/actions/slash-command-dispatch#how-are-comments-parsed-for-slash-commands).
-- [Auto] The GitHub action tries to format all Python files (using [`psf/Black`](https://github.com/psf/black)) in the branch and makes a commit under the name "MONAI bot" if there's code change.
-The actual formatting action is deployed at [project-monai/monai-code-formatter](https://github.com/Project-MONAI/monai-code-formatter).
-- [Auto] After the formatting commit, the GitHub action adds an emoji to the comment that triggered the process.
-- Repeat the above steps if necessary.

 #### Utility functions
 MONAI provides a set of generic utility functions and frequently used routines.